 22 July 2014 by Anna Staford

 One of the most anticipated things to do during the summer months is the yearly family holiday.
-But before you get too excited dreaming about frolicking in the beach or screaming to your heart’s content at theme parks, be sure to learn some safety tips for your summer vacation.
-Buying Travel Insurance before leaving home also protects you against unforeseen expenses brought by cases like illnesses, missed flight, or lost baggage.
+But before you get too excited dreaming about frolicking in the beach or screaming to your heart’s content at theme parks, be sure to learn some safety tips for summer vacation.
+Buying travel insurance before leaving home also protects you against unforeseen expenses brought by cases like illnesses, missed flight, or lost baggage.

 The moment you arrive at your hotel, the first thing you have to do is to familiarise yourself with the establishment’s evacuation procedures.
 You can check out the emergency exit routs of the hotel.
 You may also need to ask the hotel management about safekeeping of your valuables in case you decide against bringing these items outside the place you have been accommodated.

 Driving in foreign countries may be an experience you’d like to have, but it can also be challenging because of the difference in traffic conditions, regulations and road markings.
 If you intend to drive in a foreign country, make sure that you are well-prepared for this task.
 As much as possible, ask for a car without the logo of the rental company.
 You don’t want to be identified as a tourist by the locals, and make you a target of unscrupulous individuals.

 Store phone numbers that you can call in case of emergencies like the police and the hotel where you are being accomodated.
 You should also avoid driving for long hours because a tired driver is more prone to causing accidents.
 Park safely all the time, and park your vehicle in well-lit areas.